University quality framework

-University Learning and Teaching Committee
+University Education Committee

-ULTC agendas, papers and minutes are available to members of the University via the QAPD Sharepoint Site.
+UEC agendas, papers and minutes are available to members of the University via the QAPD Sharepoint Site.

-URIC has responsibility for considering and formulating University policy and strategy relating to the development, evaluation, quality assurance and enhancement of postgraduate research degree provision.
+University Research and Innovation Committee (URIC) has responsibility for considering and formulating University policy and strategy relating to the development, evaluation, quality assurance and enhancement of postgraduate research degree provision.

-In practice, the Executive Dean devolves day-to-day responsibilities for certain functions to identified roles such as Associate Dean (Education), Associate Dean (International), Associate Dean (Research and Innovation), Associate Dean (Doctoral College), Faculty Postgraduate Research Director, Faculty Senior Professional Training Tutor, Head of Department (or other organisational unit).
+In practice, the Executive Dean and Pro Vice-Chancellor devolves day-to-day responsibilities for certain functions to identified roles such as Associate Dean (Education), Associate Dean (International), Associate Dean (Research and Innovation), Associate Dean (Doctoral College), Faculty Postgraduate Research Director, Faculty Senior Professional Training Tutor, Head of Department (or other organisational unit).
 Other roles at local level include Director of Learning and Teaching, Programme Leader, Module Leader, School/Department Senior Professional Training Tutor, Personal Tutors, School/Department/Centre Postgraduate Research Director, Chair of the Board of Studies, Chair of the Board of Examiners.

 Further information is set out in the Roles and responsibilities for faculty staff involved in learning, teaching and postgraduate research student support.